lwjohnst86/nefa-code/doc/manuscript.md

 the response (i.e. LCMM beta-cell function groups and dyslgycemia status) and the predictors (all 22 NEFA).
-The response result plots as seen in Supplemental Figure S  5 and Supplemental Figure S  7 show the discriminatory ability of the PLS-DA model, with Supplemental Figure S  9 showing an example of good discriminatory ability.
+The response result plots as seen in Supplemental Figure S  5 and Supplemental Figure S  7 show the poor discriminatory ability of the PLS-DA model, with Supplemental Figure S  9 showing a hypothetical example of good discriminatory ability.
 When the predictors represent an underlying pattern that may exist between groups, the plots will show greater separation between the groups in addition to a low misclassification rate.
 The predictor result plots as seen in Supplemental Figure S  6 and